anna099/hegel/observing-self/4-phrenology.md

 <blockquote class="short epigraph">The head that will become a skull is already empty. <footer>Michel Foucault, *Madness and Civilization*, 1961</footer></blockquote>

 <blockquote class="epigraph">That skull had a tongue in it, and could sing once.
 How the knave jowls it to the ground, as if 'twere Cain's jawbone, that did the first murther!
-This might be the pate of a Politician, which this ass now o'erreaches; one that would circumvent God, might it not?<footer>Hamlet, Act V Scene I</footer></blockquote>
+This might be the pate of a Politician, which this ass now o'erreaches; one that would circumvent God, might it not?<footer>Shakespeare, *Hamlet*, 1601</footer></blockquote>

 Hegel recognises phrenology as the 'one relationship left over': the only way that remains for the observer to understand the relationship between the